Lake Laura - Fishing Opportunities

 Lake Laura exhibits a quality catfish fishery.
 Natural Reproduction of catfish is limited and to maintain a fishery the Department stocks fingerlings annually.
 Catfish up to 27 inches have been sampled by biologists in recent years.
 The Department is considering stocking larger catfish to increase survival.

-Historically some northern pike we stocked in Lake Laura by an unknown source.
+Historically some northern pike were stocked in Lake Laura by an unknown source.
 In 1997 the Department began annual stockings of northern pike fingerlings.
 Pike are stocked to control sunfish numbers and to provide angling diversity.